kordaris/gh-user-search/README.md

 * More user data could be shown like description or star count, which would require a UI redesign and another REST API call because the star count is not included in the data returned from either of the calls used.

-* The UI could be improved in design and responsiveness.
+* The UI could be improved regarding design and responsiveness.